Kukaheadla/Cluster_and_Cloud_Dashboard/README.md

+## Harvester Deployment

+Ansible files for deploying the Twitter Harvester are in `deployment/harvester_deployment` To run this, run the file `deployment/harvester_deployment/open_crawler.sh` as you would any other ansible playbook.
+You need to have the correct SSH keys set up and the correct openrc.sh file from the MRC.

 # Cluster and Cloud Computing - Assignment 2

 `deployment/` contains Ansible files for each of the MRC infrastructure, web apps, databases, crawler, etc.